Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Taking Care of Your Cat at Home

-However, if your cat’s GI tract is damaged, your vet might place a feeding tube in your cat.
+However, if your cat’s digestive tract is damaged, your vet might place a feeding tube in your cat.
 This will allow your cat’s esophagus time to heal while your cat will still enjoy a healthy diet.

 Otherwise, just keep an eye on your cat and give it time to heal, including keeping the environment as quiet and stress-free as possible.